iamlouk/projects/README.md

 A shitty implementation of common subexpression elimination in LLVM.

+## 045: Advent of Code 2024

+Lets see how far I come this time, and how many languages I use.

 ## Future Ideas:

 - A REDIS clone (using epoll etc), maybe in Rust?